NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## Installation

 ### Script Setup
 1. In Admin View of Web Apricot, browse to Settings -> Site -> Global JavaScript.
+More details are available in [Wild Apricot Documentation](https://gethelp.wildapricot.com/en/articles/212-inserting-and-modifying-html-or-javascript#javascript).
 2. Copy and paste the following lines to the top of the script.
 ```html
 <!-- jQuery-CSV Source: https://github.com/evanplaice/jquery-csv -->